algeboy/Glassbox/Algebraic/Homomorphism.md

 # Homomorphism

 Homomorphisms are designed to form an abstract category.
-This will mean they are a subtype to `ConFun` but they generate a subcategory of `ConFun`'s categeory.
+This will mean they are a subtype to `ConFun` but they generate a subcategory of `ConFun`'s category.

 To make an abstract category we need to split on the case that $f\neq \bot$, which should should count as a homomorphism but not in the sense of the homomorphism property.